20suleman/Notes/javascript-notes.md

 ## **Arrays in JavaScript**
 Now that we know a bit about variables, let's move on to arrays and array-methods.

-Array is a datastructure which allows to store a coolection of items, such as numbers, strings, objects, or even other arrays.
+Array is a datastructure which allows to store a collection of items, such as numbers, strings, objects, or even other arrays.
 Arrays are useful for organizing and managing groups of related data.

 ```javascript